-Most water heaters in use today have tanks to store hot water; the tank itself represents a significant source of energy loss.
+Most water heaters in use today have tanks to store hot water, whether that is 30 gallons, 40 gallons or even a 60 gallon water heater.
+The tank itself represents a significant source of energy loss.
 This is known as standby heat loss.
-The hot water stored in the tank cools down over time, and the heater has to expend energy to bring the temperature back up to 120 to 140 degrees Fahrenheit.
+The hot water stored in the tank cools down over time, and the hot water heater has to expend energy to bring the temperature back up to 120 to 140 degrees Fahrenheit.
 That cycle of cooling and heating happens continuously throughout the day, even when you aren’t using hot water.

 There’s no way to eliminate standby heat loss entirely with tank-type water heaters, but it’s possible to minimize it.
 Modern tank-type water heaters come with insulated tanks to keep the water temperature high during those standby periods — it may be time to consider an upgrade.

 The one way to completely eliminate standby heat loss is to eliminate the tank, and that’s exactly what these modern tankless water heaters do.
 Tankless water heaters are also called “on-demand” water heaters because that’s exactly how they operate: rather than heating up a large reserve of water, they kick into action whenever someone turns on a hot water tap in the house, heating the water on its way to being used.
 There are many ways these water heaters can be powered and we commonly find: